RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/RSEtime/2026/call.md

 type: text
 ---

+**UPDATE** The deadline for submissions has been extended by a week and is now 21st July 2026.

 ### Rationale

 The University of Sheffield recognises the critical role that Research Software Engineers (RSEs) play in advancing